sukeesh/Jarvis/README.md

 ## Getting Started

-In order to start Jarvis just clone the repository and run `./setup.bat`
+In order to start Jarvis just clone the repository and run `./setup.sh`

 Run **Jarvis** from anywhere by command `jarvis`

+On Mac OS X run `source setup.sh`

+On Windows run `setup.bat`

+**NOTE: Jarvis is not fully ported to windows yet, and has only basic functionality.
+Jarvis's output is also a bit messy!

 You can start by typing `help` within the Jarvis command line to check what Jarvis can do for you.